A Guide to the Compact 65 Aluminum Keyboard

 1. Slide mode toggle to Bluetooth position

-2. Long press FN + Q (Device 1), FN + W (Device 2), or FN + E (Device 3) until FN key blinks white
+2. Long press FN + Q (Device 1), FN + W (Device 2), or FN + E (Device 3) until the FN key blinks white

-3. Open Bluetooth settings on your device and select the keyboard
+3. Open Bluetooth settings on your device and select the keyboard from the list

 4. FN key stops blinking when pairing is complete